swxsoc/swxsoc/docs/user-guide/retrieving_data.rst

 Attributes for Searching Data
 =============================
-The `~swxsoc.util.util.SWXSOCClient` class supports the following attributes for searching data:
+The `~swxsoc.util.data_access.SWXSOCClient` class supports the following attributes for searching data:

 - `Instrument`: The instrument name for the data (e.g., 'EEA', 'SHARP').
 - `Level`: The data level (e.g., 'L1', 'L2').